itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 Illustrate the architecture of your deployed application.
 Remember, you developed a client-server application.
 Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.

+**OBS**: In case you ran out of credits for hosting an Azure SQL database and you switched back to deploying an application with in-process SQLite database, then do the following:

+- Under this section, provide two diagrams, one that shows how _Chirp!_ was deployed with hosted database and one that shows how it is now again with SQLite.
+- Under this section, provide a brief description of the reason for switching again to SQLite as database.
+- In that description, provide a link to the commit hash in your GitHub repository that points to the latest version of your _Chirp!_ application with hosted database (we look at the entire history of your project, so we see that it was there at some point).

 ### User activities